Cyxo/Discord_Emote_Bot/README.md

 # Discord_Emote_Bot

-This is a bot for Discord which allows users tu deal with the server where the bot runs.
+This is a bot for Discord which allows users to deal with the server where the bot runs.

 ## Commands list :

-<commands: show the commands list.
+<help: print the helping message

 <ping: return Pong!

-<storage: print storage of the emotes/ repository
+<storage: print storage of the emotes repository

-<show_list: show the content of emotes/ repository
+<show_list: show the content of emotes repository

 <emote name_emote: post name_emote